openbabel/documentation/UseTheLibrary/Perl.rst

 More commonly, Open Babel can be used to read in molecules using the OBConversion framework.
-The following script reads in molecular information (a SMI file) from a string, adds hydrogens, and writes out an MDL file as a string.
+The following script reads in molecular information from a SMILES string, adds hydrogens, and writes out an MDL file as a string.

 ::